menicosia/clickpoint/README.md

 By using the simple URLs provided by clickpoint, you can embed 'voting' in web pages, e-mail, QR codes, etc.

-Clickpoint's support of arbitrary tags emable it to be used for other use-cases as well, such as version tracking of downloads, etc. This quickly eats into [Bitly](http://bit.ly/) functionality.
-If you are finding yourselve limited by what Clickpoint can do, you should probably be looking at switching to or additionally leveraging Bitly.

 ## Initial use case
    Collect immediate feedback by embedding two separate options (:thumbsup: / :thumbsdown:) in an e-mail, both leading to a "further feedback" survey.